Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Tobramycin-aptamer.md

 <p class="header_box" id="description">Description</p>
 <p>Tobramycin aptamers, a class of high-affinity RNA molecules obtained through in vitro selection, were found to exhibit specific recognition of the aminoglycoside antibiotic tobramycin.
 Research demonstrated that these aptamers formed binding pockets via distinctive stem-loop structures.
-These structures adopted a “zipper-like” fold, which broadened the RNA’s major groove geometry through the synergistic arrangement of mismatched base pairs (e.g., G•U, U•U) and Watson-Crick base pairs (e.g., U•A).
-Tobramycin was positioned within the RNA’s major groove, partially encapsulated between the groove’s base and protruding bases (e.g., G15 or C15), forming a semi-enclosed chamber.
+These structures adopted a "zipper-like" fold, which broadened the RNA's major groove geometry through the synergistic arrangement of mismatched base pairs (e.g., G•U, U•U) and Watson-Crick base pairs (e.g., U•A).
+Tobramycin was positioned within the RNA's major groove, partially encapsulated between the groove's base and protruding bases (e.g., G15 or C15), forming a semi-enclosed chamber.
 Its binding was stabilised by hydrogen bonding and electrostatic interactions.
 For instance, the amino groups (NH₃⁺) of tobramycin could form hydrogen-bond networks with RNA base edges (e.g., N7, O4) or the phosphate backbone, while its aminosugar ring III enhanced binding through hydrophobic interactions with non-polar pyrimidine rings.
 Selection experiments revealed that high-affinity aptamers (with Kd values in the nM range) possessed highly conserved sequences.
 Their core binding domains were concentrated within predicted stem-loop regions, with affinity directly correlated to stem-loop stability.
 Quantitative analyses using fluorescently labelled tobramycin analogues (e.g., PYT) indicated that aptamers exhibited cross-binding capability with structurally similar aminoglycosides (e.g., neomycin), but no significant interaction with non-aminoglycoside antibiotics (e.g., erythromycin), underscoring their specificity.
 These studies not only elucidated the molecular mechanisms underlying RNA-aminoglycoside interactions but also provided critical insights for antibiotic optimisation and the design of novel RNA-targeted therapeutics informed by structural data<sup>[<a href="#ref1" style="color:#520049">1</a></sup><sup>,<a href="#ref2" style="color:#520049">2</a></sup><sup>,<a href="#ref3" style="color:#520049">3</a></sup><sup>]</sup>.<br></p>